AB987-GH/ModUtilsLite/README.md

 You can use this for a single server or a network - however, for network functionality, Redis is required.

 ## Features
-Staff & Admin Chat Channels
+- Staff & Admin Chat Channels
-Vanish
+- Vanish
-TP & TP Here
+- TP & TP Here
-Private Messaging (cross-server support coming soon) and SocialSpy [NOT YET IMPLEMENTED]
+- Private Messaging (cross-server support planned) and SocialSpy [NOT YET IMPLEMENTED]
+- Report & Help-Op (cross-server support) [NOT YET IMPLEMENTED]

 ### Possible Features
 These might be added in future releases, or in a paid version of this plugin.